Ada-Developers-Academy/core-unit-2/api-7-relationships-in-sqlalchemy/one-to-many.md

 ## Author Model, Blueprint, and Routes

-Currently, we have the `Book` model in our Hello Books API database.
-Our first step to building the one-to-many relationship between books and authors is to define an `Author` model in a new file `author.py` inside the `models` folder.
+Our first step to building the one-to-many relationship between `book`s and `author`s is to define an `Author` model in a new file `author.py` inside the `models` folder.

 An `author` should have the following attributes with the specified types:
   * `id`, integer, primary key